Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-author.png"
-alt = "The number of RFCs for each author by year."
+alt = "The number of RFCs for each author per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-author-percents.png"
-alt = "The share of RFCs for each author by year."
+alt = "The share of RFCs for each author per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-quarter-author.png"
-alt = "The number of RFCs for each author by quarter."
+alt = "The number of RFCs for each author per quarter."
 ///

 ### Relevance of documents